Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Crystal structure

-where we use the crystallographic definition (cd) of the scale of reciprocal space without the factor $2\pi $ on the right-hand side used in the solid-state definition (ssd).
-The cd is traditionally used in diffraction and the ssd in spectroscopy.
-In this paper we use the cd, unless otherwise stated.
-The top of FIG. \ref{FIG2} shows half the Brillouin-zone (BZ) with origin at $\mathrm{\Gamma }$ and spanned by $\pm \mathbf{a}^{\ast }/2$ (\textrm{B}), $\mathbf{\pm b}^{\ast }/2$ (\textrm{Y}), and $\mathbf{c}^{\ast }/2$ (\textrm{Z}).
+where we use the \emph{crystallographic} definition of the scale of reciprocal space without the factor $2\pi $ on the right-hand side used in the \emph{solid-state} definition.
+The former is traditionally used in diffraction and the latter in spectroscopy.
+In this paper, we use the crystallographic definition unless otherwise stated.
+The top of FIG. \ref {FIG2} shows half the Brillouin-zone (BZ) with origin at $\mathrm{\Gamma }$ and spanned by $\pm \frac{\mathbf{a}^{\ast }}{2}$ (\textrm{B}), $\mathbf{\pm }\frac{\mathbf{b}^{\ast }}{2}$ (\textrm{Y}), and $\pm \frac{\mathbf{c}^{\ast }}{2}$ (\textrm{Z}).
 The Bloch vector,